maldua/zimbra-foss-builder/README.md

 In order to ease the Zimbra build this build method uses Docker under the hood.
 You will find instructions on how to setup your build user to use Docker.
 This only needs to be done once.
 These Docker instructions are meant for Ubuntu 20.04 but any other generic Docker setup instructions for your OS should be ok.

+### Choose a build user

+These builds are done not thanks to the `root` user but thanks to a regular user from your distro which will be part of the `docker` group.
+This documentation will be using: `zbuilder` for such an user.

+*Note for advanced users only: If you really need to use root user in order to use Docker reading github Dockerfiles can give you a hint on how to rewrite the current smart Dockerfiles.*

 ### Docker setup

+*Note: The commands for this Docker setup need to be run as either root user or a user that it's part of the sudo group, usually the admin user.*

 #### Install docker prerequisites